jjy1031/jjy1031.github.io/docs/how-to.md

 ```

-Using the outputs of gsm, Dandelion runs NEB or Climbing-Image NEB.
-NEB can optimize some energy path using the concept of maximum force.
+Using the outputs of gsm, Dandelion runs climbing-image NEB.
+NEB optimizes the reaction pathways, relaxing the force of the bands of structures.

 ```
 ╔════════════════════════════════════════════════════════════════════╗